-Your supervising social worker also works alongside the child's social worker.
-They will work with you on matching a child who fits with your terms of approval and also fits with you and your family.
+The social worker also works alongside the child's social worker.
+They work with you on matching a child who fits with fits with you and your family.

 Your supervising social worker will carry out a review after your first year of fostering, called an 'annual foster carer review'.

 This takes place and is then presented to the fostering panel to review how your first year has been.
 This process is part of the Fostering Services Regulations.